-7 Chapter 7: Mae’s Journey to Space
+8 Mae’s Journey to Space

-The space shuttle circled the earth 127 times.
-Common questions astronauts get asked are what did you eat in space? and how do you stay clean?
 In the past, crew members made their meals by adding water to meal containers and kneading it.
 Mae’s mission had special serving trays and an oven on board to warm up food.
 The typical meals the crew ate on board were orange juice, scrambled eggs, sausage and coffee for breakfast.
 For lunch, they had soup, sandwiches and cookies.
-For dinner, they ate shrimp cocktail, broccoli, strawberries and cocoa.
+For dinner, they ate foods like shrimp cocktail, broccoli, strawberries and cocoa.
 Sanitation or staying clean in space is very important because infection can spread fast.
-There are no washing machines on board, so crew members changed their clothes every two days and sealed dirty clothes in a bag.
+There are no washing machines, so crew members changed their clothes every two days and put their dirty clothes in a zip lock bags.
 There are also no showers in space.
 Crew members had to take sponge baths.
-The crew used a waste collection system for the bathroom similar to how it is used on earth.
-Male astronauts had to be careful when shaving so their hair whiskers did not get into equipment.
+The crew used toilets similar to toilets on Earth.
+Male astronauts had to be careful when shaving so their whiskers did not get into equipment3.

 abordado